onghuiting/stack_manipulation/README.md

 # stack_manipulation
-Some macros for stack manipulation.
+Some Fiji macros for stack manipulation.
 For detailed instructions, please refer to each macro.

 If you use these macros, please cite this repository.